hpc/charliecloud/doc-src/command-usage.rst

    :local:

 ..
 Note the unusual heading level.
-This is so the man page .rst files can still use double underscores as their top-level headers, which in turn lets us do things like include docker_tips.rst.
+This is so the man page .rst files can still use double underscores as their top-level headers.
 You will also find this in the man page .rst files.

 ch-build
 ++++++++